Skip to main content

 CapabilityWhat it gives you

-MV2/MV3 schema handlingSupport both array and object WAR shapes by manifest version
+Manifest V2/V3 schema handlingHandle both array and object web_accessible_resources shapes per manifest version

 Build-aware mergingCombine declared resources with required build/runtime entries

-Path normalizationResolve manifest WAR paths to target-safe output references
+Path normalizationResolve manifest web-accessible resources (WAR) paths to target-safe output references

 Security control surfaceKeep access rules explicit by resources and matches